 Honey automatically searches the web when you shop online to look for coupons and the best price.
 In other words, Honey does all of the heavy lifting for you.
 Instead of having to search for the best price on your own, Honey helps save money automatically.

 Honey also has a pretty awesome cash back component known as Honey Gold, providing even more ways to save (more on this later).

-Plus, Honey is free, and figuring out how to use the Honey extension just takes a few steps:
+Plus, Honey is free, and figuring out how to use Honey just takes a few steps:

 - Create a free account on Honey with your email address or Facebook account.

 - Download the Honey browser extension (for free).

 - Shop as you normally would and automatically find savings when eligible.